 How do you go about it?
 The first step is to figure out what it is about you or yours that makes you or them an outcast from the mainstream.
 Then, search for people and places where your “thing” is acceptable.

-I discovered acting seventeen years ago.
+I discovered acting eighteen years ago.
 Now, I’m lauded for my loud, projecting voice.
 Yes, I fit in; my acting group admires my vocal abilities.

 To find your kindred folks, you will need terminology to help you navigate.
 Is your child ADHD?
 Is your brother morbidly obese?
 Are you depressed?
 Is your mother an addictive personality?
 Yes, these and other painful labels have been thrust upon many, but they are also communication tools to help ferret out and find those who are similar and supportive.